 - Self-learning: Your home learns to cool the house to 72 when you’re home, but let the temperature rise to 78 when you’re not there.

-Individual systems operating using one of these three mechanisms is pretty neat, but things get really interesting when the systems start communicating with each other and working together.
-To do that, they all need to be working on the same network.
+Individual systems operating using one of these three mechanisms is pretty cool, but things get really interesting when the systems start communicating with each other and working together.
+To do that, they all need to be working on the same network or protocol.
 That brings us to the next important concept: the Internet of Things.

 Understanding the Internet of Things

 If you have a traditional understanding of the internet, you may think it’s the place you go to check your email using your computer.
-You’re not wrong, but your conception of the internet is greatly limited.
-All sorts of devices are now internet-connected, and with the right coaxing can share data with other things that can all learn from each other.
+You’re not wrong, but that’s a limited conception of the internet.
+All sorts of devices are now internet-connected, and with the right configuration, can share data with other devices that can all learn from each other.
 Hence the Internet of Things.

 Did You Know?
-In 2021, there were more than 10 billion — that’s with a b — active IoT devices.2 For context, there are only 7.8 billion people on earth.
+In 2024, there were more than 17.5 billion — that’s with a b — active IoT devices globally, and this number is expected to double by 2030.2

 The things in your home with sensors, processing ability, and software can connect over the internet or some other communications network — like Z-Wave or Bluetooth — to automate processes.
 With the right technology, these home networks can even learn about your habits and predict what you want.
 That’s where artificial intelligence and machine learning come into play.